madelyne/madelyne.github.io/about.md

 title: about
 permalink: /about/
 ---
 I'm currently a graduate student in the computer science department at Princeton University, where I'm fortunate to be advised by [Jonathan Mayer](https://jonathanmayer.org/).
 I'm grateful for the support of a National Science Foundation [Graduate Research Fellowship](https://www.nsfgrfp.org/).
-Research interests include online speech, misinformation, information security, and print and digital media.
+Research interests include online speech, privacy, and book history.
+[I'm currently pursuing independent research on physical approaches to digital security---if you're likewise interested in cryptography/steganography, bookmaking/printing, or security, I'd love to talk.]

 Previously, I worked as a fact checker at _The New Yorker_, where I collaborated with writers and editors on stories for the print and digital editions of the magazine and contributed capsule book reviews.